 The letter is important due to the following reasons:

-- An employee warning letter is a record that is usually documented in the employee’s personnel file for future reference.
+- A letter is a record that is usually documented in the employee’s personnel file for future reference.
 The documented form highlights performance or misconduct issues and an action plan for the employee to improve.
 This ensures that the employee understands the seriousness of the matter and strives to improve.

 - Written warnings help set expectations for future behavior, and storing them in the employee’s file allows for easy retrieval if the employee fails to meet the expected improvement standards.

-Several reasons may necessitate an employer to put employees on notice using warning letters.
+Several reasons may necessitate an employer to put employees on notice using letters.

 This includes: